jcoglan/svn2git/README.markdown

         $ svn2git http://svn.example.com/path/to/repo/nested_project --no-minimize-url

+7. The svn repo is password protected.

+        $ svn2git http://svn.example.com/path/to/repo --username <<user_with_perms>>

+8. You need to migrate starting at a specific svn revision number.

+        $ svn2git http://svn.example.com/path/to/repo --revision <<starting_revision_number>>

 The above will create a git repository in the current directory with the git version of the svn repository.
 Hence, you need to make a directory that you want your new git repo to exist in, change into it and then run one of the